The Local Governing Body (LGB):

 Staff governor - elected by the staff at the Academy

 1 Parent governor - elected from parents at the Academy

 3 Co-opted governors - Invited by the LGB for their skill set from the local community

 Associate members - Appointed by the governors to provide short term support in areas identified by the LGB.
 They have no voting rights and their term of office will be limited to 1 year.

 Local Governing Body:

-Nikkie Beniams - Designated Executive Head teacher -Nikkie is the executive head teacher at Knayton C of E Academy and Meadowside Academy where she is supporting and mentoring the deputy head teacher.
+Nikkie Beniams - Designated Executive Head teacher -Nikkie is the executive head teacher at Keeble Gateway Academy and Knayton C of E Academy.
 Both Academies are part of Elevate Multi Academy Trust.
 She has been actively involved in the creation of the Trust, and has been developed the teaching, learning and assessment policy adopted by Elevate’s Academies.
 In addition, she leads on CPD for 'Keep up not catch up', the unique approach adopted by Elevate.
 Knayton was graded outstanding in all areas by OFSTED in 2017.
 "The head teacher has instilled a culture of high expectations that is shared by all teachers and governors."
 (OFSTED 2017)